 The respondent was traveling from Bosnia to Croatia together with his sister, her husband, their two kids, and a friend of the family – all from Afghanistan.
-They crossed the border into Croatia on Monday the 10th of May.
+They report having crossed the border into Croatia on Monday the 10th of May.
 They then kept on walking towards the Slovenian border.

 The respondent claimed that most probably some local people saw the group walking on the road and called the police on them.
 Four police officers in light blue uniforms (consistent with the uniforms worn by normal Croatian police officers) arrived at their location.
 They looked for the group but could not find them as they were hiding behind some thorns in the forest.
 These police officers then went away but returned about an hour later with a dog that then discovered the group.

 When the police found them, at about 11 am, they were taking some rest under some plastic planes.
 The police officers approached their makeshift camp and kicked the plastic.

 “At first they thought we were single [men] and they shouted a lot, but when they saw that we were family, their behavior improved. “